numberoverzero/bloop/README.markdown

     by_date = LocalSecondaryIndex(range_key='date',
                                   projection=['views'])
+engine.bind()
 ```

 Global Secondary Indexes provide additional primary keys for querying against, and can be added to any table.
 They have their own throughput, indepedent from the table.
 These are specified with `write_units` and `read_units`.
 A GSI can have a range_key, but it is not required.

-Local Secondary Indexes provide additional range keys for the same primary key - in this example, we can query against the hash/range pair (id, user) or with the index `by_date` we can query against the hash/range pair (id, date).
+Local Secondary Indexes provide additional range keys for the same primary key - in this example, we can query against the hash/range pair (forum, user) or with the index `by_date` we can query against the hash/range pair (forum, date).
 LSIs consume the table's read/write units, and do not have their own settings.

 To use a Local Secondary Index:

 * The table MUST have a range key (in our example, `user`)
-* The LSI hash key will always be the table's hash key (`id`) and cannot be set.
+* The LSI hash key will always be the table's hash key (`forum`) and cannot be set.

 In both cases, the `projection` option allows specifying which attributes of the table are available for retrieval from the given index.
 The valid options are `'keys_only'`, `'all'`, or a list of model column names.
 If model names are provided, they (along with any hash/range keys of the index/table) will be available when querying/scanning against the index.
 Attributes not projected into the index will be retrieved for a LSI, but not a GSI.
 I highly recommend reading the [LSI Throughput Considerations][lsi-throughput], which explains what happens when a query includes attributes not projected into the index.